miracl/sample-mobile-app-android/README.md

 This flow is used to login into the mobile app itself.

 * **Website login** - located in folder [WebsiteLoginSample](WebsiteLoginSample/README.md).
-This flow is used to log into another app using the mobile app(the oidc flow).
+This flow is used to log into another app using the mobile app (the oidc flow).

 * **DVS** - located in folder [DvsSample](DvsSample/README.md).
 This flow is used to configure a 'Designated Verifier Signature' app whereby the MIRACL Trust authentication server can issue secret signing keys to users and allow them to verify their transactions with multi-factor signatures.

+* **Bootstrap** - located in folder [BootstrapSample](BootstrapSample/README.md).

+    Bootstrap codes are used to skip the customer verification when the user have already registered identity on another device.
+There are two flows:
+    * Bootstrap Code Registration - use an already generated bootstrap code from another device to transfer an identity to the device skipping the registration verification process
+    * Bootstrap Code Generation - generate a bootstrap code for a registered identity that could be used to transfer it to another device

 All samples use [mpinsdk.aar](https://github.com/miracl/mfa-client-sdk-android) which is located in the mpinsdk directory of the checked out repository.